ryan-hill/course-in-a-box/modules/vector data/_posts/2003-01-01-rgdal-package.md

 ---
-title: "sp package"
+title: "sp rgdal"
 ---

-### The `rgdal` package
+## The `rgdal` package

 ----

-The `sp` package gave us a way to

-To start, let's consider the simplest vector feature - points.
-To contain all of the characteristics of a set of points, we need more than just set of latitudes and longitudes.
-We also need a coordinate reference system, a bounding box, data, and more.
-The `sp` package bundles all of these things together into a single object called a `SpatialPointsDataFrame`.
-Think of it as a data frame that is bundled with other objects, such as a bounding box, a projection system (proj4string), and coordinates.
+The `sp` package gave us a way to create and work with vector data in R, but what about reading and writing?
+The `rgdal` package provides methods to do just this.
+The `rgdal` package uses Geospatial Data Abstraction Library (GDAL) which is a set of open source C/C++ libraries that are extensively used by free and enterprise GIS software.

+With the `sp` and `gdal` packages combined, we have the tools to read, manipulate (more on that in a bit), and write vector data.

+### Excercise

+We will explore the `rgdal` package by opening a shapefile of USA states boundaries.
+We will then do some operations on those data in R. Specifically, we will:

+-

 ---